stephenmcd/mezzanine/docs/settings.rst

 ``SEARCH_PER_PAGE``
 -------------------

-Number of results to show in the search results page.
+Number of results shown in the search results page.

 Default: ``10``